astorm/pestle/docs/magento2-composer.md

     lrwxr-xr-x   1 alanstorm  staff   31 Sep 30 08:34 module-smtp -> ../../extensions/magento-2-smtp

-This step is extra important for a module that's also host up on packagist.org.
+This step is extra important for a module that's also hosted up on packagist.org.
 If you've incorrectly configured your `path` repository composer will still successfully install the package -- it just won't have your version installed.

 Finally, with all the above done, we'll register the package folder with pestle.